 - " Note: Stationary computer equipment (desktop computers and monitors) may never be taken out of the state for Temporary Location Changes.
 Laptops, where provided, may move temporarily with the student, if the student remains actively enrolled in the school and updated address and contact information for temporary location has been received by Connections Academy. - Alternate Learning Location(s) Change: Student learning regularly occurs in an alternate location but there is no change in the student's residence.
 Example: The student's Learning Coach is a neighbor, and the student regularly works at the Learning Coach's home.
 For this type of location change, the Caretaker must contact the School Leader prior to the location change to confirm that this Location Change will not affect the student's enrollment eligibility. - " If the School Leader grants permission for the Location Change, the Caretaker will be required to complete a Location Transfer Request Form and submit it to the school.
 The School Leader or designee will sign the form and provide the Caretaker with a copy of the form.
-This copy will serve as formal written approval from the School Leader for the student to have an alternate
+This copy will serve as formal written approval from the School Leader for the student to have an alternate learning location or locations.
+Note: Caretakers are always responsible for Connections provided equipment and materials, regardless of where the materials/equipment are located.
+See Section 10, Educational Materials Provided by the School, for more information. - In any of the above types of Location Change, the student must continue learning activities, required communications, and must still comply with all state testing and other state and school requirements. - Permanent Out-of-Area Location Change: Move to another state.

-- learning location or locations.
-Note: Caretakers are always responsible for Connections provided equipment and materials, regardless of where the materials/equipment are located. - " In any of the above types of Location Change, the student must continue learning activities, required communications, and must still comply with all state testing and other state and school requirements. - Permanent Out-of-Area Location Change: Move to another state.
-The student will need to be withdrawn.
-To remain enrolled, a student must be considered a resident of the state.
+If a student moves out of state, all computer equipment and curriculum materials must be returned to Connections Academy, even if there is another Connections Academy school that operates in the state where the student is moving.

-If a student moves out of state, all computer equipment and curriculum materials must be returned to the school, even if there is another Connections Academy school that operates in the state where the student is moving.
 The following actions related to Location Change may cause the student to be immediately withdrawn from the school: